 7. Neem leaves

 Similar to fenugreek seeds grind the leaves and apply it as a paste.
 There is no need to soak them overnight, however.
 Neem strengthens roots of the hair and gets rid of dandruff.

 8. Lemon juice

-This is actually a pretty popular way to get rid of dandruff.
+This is a pretty popular way to get rid of dandruff.
 The acidity of the lemon balances the pH level of your scalp helping it get rid of dandruff.
-Using it directly is known to be too acidic causing hair to be brittle, so it is recommended to mix 1 tsp of lemon juice with a cup of water.
-To help even more with the acidity, sometimes it is mixed into curd, but we will get to that in another point.
+Using it directly is known to be too acidic causing hair to be brittle, so it is recommended to mix one tsp of lemon juice with a cup of water.
+To help even more with the acidity, sometimes it is mixed with curd, but we will get to that in another point.
 As for this one keep applying regularly till dandruff disappears.

 9. Aloe vera

 Ah, another remedy that seems to be a synonym to skin care.
-Aloe vera is known for its skin healing properties which is great for your scalp as well.
+Aloe vera is known for its skin healing properties which are great for your scalp as well.
 Just take an aloe vera leaf and rub its serum onto the entire scalp.
 Wait for an hour or so and then wash it off.

 Garlic contains antimicrobial properties which attack the bacteria.
 However it is extremely smelly, so to get rid of the smell it is recommended that you use it with honey.

 Curd is known to moisturize hair and keep it healthy, but this also gets rid of the dandruff.
 To help, a bit of lemon juice is mixed into curd as mentioned in a previous point.
 Pepper is another option, adding it to curd provides anti-fungal properties.
 Apply it as a mask, leave it on for an hour, and wash it off.